Anytime Monte Carlo: Framework

 Recalling Corollary \ref{prop:length-bias}, a sufficient condition to establish $\alpha(\mathrm{d}x)=\pi(\mathrm{d}x)$ is that $\mathbb{E}_{\tau}[H\mid x]=\mathbb{E}_{\tau}[H]$, i.e. for the expected hold time to be independent of $X$.
 For iid sampling, this is trivially the case: we have $\kappa(\mathrm{d}x\mid x_{n-1})=\pi(\mathrm{d}x)$, the hold time $H_{n-1}$ for $X_{n-1}$ is the time taken to draw $X_{n}\sim\pi(\mathrm{d}x)$ and so is independent of $X_{n-1}$, and $\mathbb{E}_{\tau}[H\mid x]=\mathbb{E}_{\tau}[H]$.

 For non-iid sampling, first consider the following change to the Markov kernel:

 That is, each new state $X_{n}$ depends not on the previous state, $x_{n-1}$, but on one state back again, $x_{n-2}$, so that odd- and even- numbered states are independent.
 The hold times of the even-numbered states are the compute times of the odd-numbered states and vice versa, so that hold times are independent of states, and the desired property $\mathbb{E}_{\tau}[H\mid x]=\mathbb{E}_{\tau}[H]$, and so $\alpha(\mathrm{d}x)=\pi(\mathrm{d}x)$, is achieved.

-Another interpretation of this construction is that of running two independent Markov chains, one made up of the even states, the other of the odd states, of the original Markov chain.
-The construction is then seen to achieve $\alpha(\mathrm{d}x)=\pi(\mathrm{d}x)$ for one of those chains at any time.
-It may be generalised to multiple chains, where it is seen to achieve $\alpha(\mathrm{d}x)=\pi(\mathrm{d}x)$ for all but one of the chains at any time.
-As the length bias is isolated to one chain, it can be eliminated simply by discarding the state of that chain.
+This sampling strategy is illustrated in Figure \ref{fig:two_chain} where the odd chain is chain 1 (superscript 1) and the even chain is chain 2.
+When querying the sampler at any time $t$, the sampler returns the chain that is \emph{holding} and not being worked, which is chain 2 in the figure.
+It follows then that the returned sample is distributed according to $\pi$ as desired.
+In an attempt to increase the efficiency of this procedure for SMC methods in Section \ref{sec:methods}, we extend the idea to $K+1$ chains as follows.
+The processor works/samples each of the $K+1$ chains in sequential order.
+At any time $t$, when queried, all but one chain is being worked and the processor returns the states of the $K$ chains that are not being worked on.
+The returned states will be independent of each other with each having distribution $\pi$.

 Formally, suppose that we are simulating $K$ number of Markov chains, with $K$ a positive integer, plus one extra chain.
 Denote these $K+1$ chains as $(X_{n}^{1:K+1})_{n=0}^{\infty}$.
 For simplicity, assume that all have the same target distribution $\pi$, kernel $\kappa$, and hold time distribution $\tau$.
 The joint target is